 - You are moving multiple times across states or to different countries.

 There are many benefits offered to military families that can help with estate planning.
 These include:

-- Life insurance – an important part of estate planning for military personnel, life insurance is intended for those who are financially dependent upon you.
+An important part of estate planning for military personnel, life insurance is intended for those who are financially dependent upon you.
 Life insurance is especially important if a member of the military is heading out to a combat zone.
 Active-duty members have access to low-cost life insurance for themselves and loved ones from Service Members’ Life Insurance Group.
 More information can be found on the Department of Veterans Affairs website.
 When examining your life insurance, work with McDonald Law Firm to make sure that the beneficiary designation works the way you expect it to.

-- Wills and Trusts – a last will and testament to whom and how you want your property distributed, names who will administer your estate and specifies who will care for a minor or special needs child.
+Last will and testament to whom and how you want your property distributed, names who will administer your estate and specifies who will care for a minor or special needs child.
 A trust, on the other hand, is a separate legal entity that can hold property and assets for the benefit of one or more people or entities.
 For most families, a trust-centered estate plan is a better fit, but a will can work for some families.